Menno and India crowned Red Bull BC One 2024 champions in Rio De Janeiro

 The night was a celebration of breaking's enduring legacy and its bright future.
 From the jaw-dropping battles to the crowning of new champions, the event showcased the talent of today's breakers and that hip-hop culture itself is timeless.

-This year carried special weight, as breaking continued to rise on the global stage.
-The breakers in Rio proved that the art form is more than a sport — it’s a lifestyle, a movement, and a global language that unites generations.
+This year carried special weight, as breaking continues to rise on the global stage.
+The breakers in Rio proved that the art form is more than a sport – it’s a lifestyle, a movement and a global language that unites generations.

-Relive the whole magic of the Red Bull BC One 2024 World Final below.
+Relive the whole magic of the Red Bull BC One 2024 World Final in the player below:

 Red Bull BC One World Final Brazil